FAIM Frequently Asked Questions – State Grant 2085 – February 2022.

 Your deposits to the custodial FAIM savings account are your money but you will not have access to the funds without authorization from the program.
-A one-time emergency withdrawal may be allowed from the account but must meet the program’s criteria of an emergency.
+A one-time emergency withdrawal may be allowed from the account but it must meet the program’s criteria of an emergency.
 Funds withdrawn must be replaced during your saving period to qualify for match.
-If funds are withdrawn from the FAIM account for anything other than an emergency (as noted in regulations) or the stated asset, the account must be closed and you will be exited from the program.
-Your savings/interest are returned to you but the match is forfeited back to the program.
+If funds are withdrawn from the FAIM account for anything other than an emergency (as noted in regulations) or your chosen asset, the account must be closed and you will be exited from the program.
+Your savings/interest will be returned to you but the match is forfeited back to the program.

 Can I save for my child’s post-secondary education?

 Yes.
 Education asset is the only track that the participant is allowed to use their FAIM account for benefit of their spouse, child, or tax dependent.
-Keep in mind that FAIM has a minimum enrollment period of 366 days and the maximum enrollment is 30 months from first deposit date – your spouse/dependent will need to register to attend courses within that timeframe.
+Keep in mind that FAIM has a minimum enrollment period of 366 days and maximum enrollment is 30 months (2 1/2 years) from first deposit date so your spouse/dependent will need to register for courses within that timeframe.

 Can FAIM funds be used to pay my student loans?

 No, FAIM funds for education may only be used toward tuition and required books for the current term at an accredited post-secondary institute of higher education within the USA.
 Funds may not be used for exams, licensing, certification courses, some fees, study abroad, room/board, or expenses related to graduation.

 Can I use the FAIM account to obtain my asset in another state?

 No. The home or vehicle being purchased with FAIM funds must be located within Minnesota.
 Similarly, business start-up or expansion must be within Minnesota.
 FAIM funds for education may be used for courses taken in-person or online at an accredited college in another state, however, the FAIM participant must remain a Minnesota resident.